Find Nursing Colleges

 $44,027 Average Earnings

-On average, students take out $20,926 in loans while pursuing their degree.
-For those students on a 10-year repayment plan, the average payment due each month is around $171.After graduating from Florida State, students go on to jobs where they make an average of $44,027 during the early years of their career.
+Degree recipients from Florida State accumulate an average of $33,087 in student debt by the time they complete their degree.
+If you borrow this amount, expect your monthly student loan payment to be around $217, assuming you are on a 10-year repayment plan.After graduating from Florida State, students go on to jobs where they make an average of $44,027 during the early years of their career.

 #7